barbarer/py4e-int/_sources/regex/combiningsearchingandextracting.rst

     :feedback_a: + is greedy so it will match as many 'a's as it can.
     :feedback_b: + is greedy in regex and will obtain the most 'a's as possible.
     :feedback_c: + is greedy so it will match as many 'a's as it can.
-    :feedback_d: + is a symbol used to select one or more of the previous element, it will not match a '+' in a string, unless it is used with a forward slash '\+'
+    :feedback_d: findall would only return the 'a'

-    Which of these options will the regex equation 'a+' match?
+    Which of these strings would be returned by re.findall('a+', string)?
 Select all that apply.

 Now we can use regular expressions to redo an exercise from earlier in